This is What Happened When I Quit My Job

 Most people want the “travel blogger lifestyle”.
 And what it mostly boils down to is this: Freedom.
 I think it’s what we all want and certainly what I aimed for most of my adult life.
 Up until the last decade, none of us had that opportunity quite as much as we do now.
 We are living in a very interesting and incredible time where technology, creativity and global connectivity allows us do things we never thought possible.
 It’s a gift.
 Grab it.

-Whether you want to blog full time, or freelance or be a consultant, I am going to say first and foremost: There is plenty of room for you to accomplish this.
+Whether you want to blog full time, or go freelance or be a consultant, make stuff, etc. I am going to say first and foremost: There is plenty of room for you to accomplish this.
 Welcome to the gig economy!
 You HAVE a skill that is valuable to others.
-Of course you do, everyone does.
-Even if you think your skill is “not quite ‘there’ yet”, I implore you to: recognize it, validate it and then sharpen this skill.
+Everyone does.
+Even if you think your skill is “not quite ‘there’ yet”, I encourage you to: recognize it, validate it and then sharpen it.
 Sharpen it like a samurai sword and invest in yourself.
 Make yourself as valuable as humanly possible.
 See yourself as a freakin’ superhero of whatever it is you do.
 Wake up every morning and whether you’re there yet or not, say, “I AM A MASTER AT ______”.
 Trust me, whatever you state, you will become.
 This works for better or for worse.
 So stop saying you’re fat, ugly, broke, etc!
 Stop the negative self talk TODAY.

 A Snippet of My Story